samkenxstream/SamKenX_pantheon-systems-documentation/source/content/git-resolve-merge-conflicts.md

   <Alert title="Note" type="info">

-  When looking for a commit ID, you can find the last instance where the missing file was in the repository.
+  You can find the last instance where the missing file was in the repository when looking at the commit ID.

   </Alert>